clmonter/Nested-cross-validation-and-grid-search-using-Pytorch/README.md

-# Nested cross-validation using Pytorch
+# Nested cross-validation and Grid Search using Pytorch
 This repository is used to perform nested cross validation on a single hidden layer MLP using Pytorch.

 The already implemented parameters adjustable with grid search are: